About PORCH Fearrington

 Our Impact

 Thank you for your continued level of extraordinary generosity.
-As part of this month’s collection (January 2023), neighbors donated 1,852 pounds of food.
-They contributed $1,756 by cash, checks, and online donations to CORA.
+As part of this month’s collection (October 2023), neighbors donated 3,307 pounds of food.
+They contributed $3,980 by cash, checks, and online donations to CORA.
+See the complete weights and measures tables at the bottom of this page for all the collections between 2011 and this current month of 2023.

-We owe a big thank you to our January 2023 collectors and the drivers/loaders who each collected portions of the food contributions to CORA: Jon Darling, Beth & Ray Essington, Anne & Mike Grimmer, Ken Indyk, Bob Krier, and Travis Viera & Reggie Blue on the CORA truck were really terrific.
+We owe a big thank you to our November 2023 collectors and the drivers/loaders who each collected portions of the food contributions to CORA: Jon Darling, Beth & Ray Essington, Anne & Mike Grimmer, Ken Indyk & Bob Krier, and Travus Vera & Reggie Blue on the CORA truck were really terrific.

 Participating Fearrington Neighborhoods